 Jason is licensed to practice law by the Ohio Supreme Court, the United States District Court, Northern District of Ohio, and the United States Supreme Court.

-Michelle, Jason, and Olivia.
+Oliva, Jason, and Michelle.

 I am currently an Assistant Director of Law for the City of Cleveland.
 My primary responsibilities are representing and advising the Division of Public Safety and working on complex legislation for the Administration.